Pura Ulan Batur, Lake Bedegul

 Bedugul and Lake Bratan

 There is an orchid market and Botanical Gardens at Bedugul which was established in 1959.
-The Pura Ulu Danu Bratan was flooded by the rising level of the lake in the 1970’s but has since been reclaimed.
+The Pura Ulu Danu Bratan (pictured above) was flooded by the rising level of the lake in the 1970’s but has since been reclaimed.
 The lake is good for water-skiing and the Bali Handara golf club is nearby at Panca Sari.
 There is budget accommodation around the lake, bungalows in the forest, a hotel on the edge of the escarpment 2km towards Denpasar and luxury villas at Bali Handara.
 The area can be very cold at night.

 Pupuan Mountain Resort